 In the Beginning of My Life with HIV, after a coma caused by viral meningitis, there was no treatment.
 And therefore, no hope.
 I lost people, and many!
 Some of them just disappeared on the road, and I don't even know if they are alive or not.
 And as I said Martha Medeiros, a dor que dói mais é a dor e não saber!

 Sobre a Vida com HIV, no que tange a mim, coisa que verdadeiramente me incomoda é a neuropatia periférica.
 E vejam, eu nem estou “so badly"

 Treatment of HIV infection continues to improve, study shows among 77.999 people

 The results in 2011-2015 were significantly better than those recorded in people initiating therapy between 2006 and 2010, who in turn were better at results observed in people who started treatment between 2001 and 2005 and between 1994 and 2000.
-In addition, there was a sustained drop in the proportion of individuals who stopped their first-line regimen.
+In addition, there was a sustained drop in the proportion of individuals who stopped their first-line regime.
 In this case, there is talk of interruptions due to side effects or due to personal choices.
 However, the proportion of people who stopped due to virological failure was reduced by approximately 5%.